Voxel-Fox-Ltd/MarriageBot/README.md

 Thanks to all of you on the Landfall Games server for helping with the testing, especially Danny who I agreed I would give a specific shoutout too.

-Thank you to [Adrien Vergé for familytreemaker.py](https://github.com/adrienverge/familytreemaker), which I used for a long while before I came up with my own code for the same thing.

 Thanks to Graphwiz for being a free piece of software that I can use at my leisure.

-A thank you to @Binasaurus-Hex for making the external website for me while I worked on other stuff.

 # Commands